QUESTIONS TO ASK COLLEGE COACHES

 • Find out who is paying for any tickets or meals.

-• Ask what to bring and take notes regarding your visit.
+• Ask what to bring.

 • Ask to meet with an academic advisor who can help you learn about requirements and support.